-The staff are all told if they have any concerns they should speak to the Designated Safeguarding Lead, APLE or the Police.
+The staff are all told if they have any concerns they should speak to the Designated Safeguarding Lead.

-\Female Genital Mutilation (FGM) and Radicalisation are integrated into school safeguarding polices but for Early Years in the local context these items are not currently included but speak to the DSL if you have any concerns or questions relating to either.
+\Female Genital Mutilation (FGM) and Radicalisation are integrated into school safeguarding polices but for Early Years in the local context these items are not currently elaborated upon, but please speak to the DSL if you have any concerns or questions relating to either.

-22.Whistleblowing
+22. Whistleblowing